Alistair-Sabe/alx-low_level_programming/0x00-hello_world/README.md

 task1: compiles a C file and give the output with extension .0
 code: gcc -c $CFILE
+-c -> runs first 3 stages of C compilation

 task2: generates assembly code of a C code and save it to an outputfile with .s extension
 code: gcc -S $CFILE

 task3: compiles a C file and creates an executable named cisfun
 code: gcc $CFILE -o cisfun
+runs all 4 stages of compilation

+task4: